 For drivers, it can be worth installing a 'driver updater' program which will do the hard work for you.
 Otherwise you'll have to check manually for all your hardware, from a printer, to your graphics card and other hardware attached to your PC.

-Another easy fix is to run a full scan on your system to see if any nasty agents are lurking in the code.
-Malware is a regular cause of performance drops in Windows, so you should regularly give your PC a health check.
+Another reason for slow booting could be malware, which is a regular cause of performance drops in Windows, so you should regularly give your PC a health check.

 Either use the antivirus software that's installed on your PC already, or if you're using Windows Defender then press Windows key+I, select Update & Security, then click on the Windows Defender section on the left column.